oroinc/documentation/cookbook/how_to_create_global_js_component.rst

 First, we've added the module name to the ``config.paths`` section.
-Without it, the building script couldn't trace the dependency and the model wouldn't be added to the (oro.min.js) js-build.
+Without it, the building script couldn't trace the dependency and the module wouldn't be added to the build-file (oro.min.js).
-After that, we've added the module to the ``config.appmodules``list.
+After that, we've added the module to the ``config.appmodules`` list.
-Now the application will invoke this module aat the start.
+Now the application will invoke this module at the start.

 To see your component in action, you need to do few more things:

- - Clear the Symfony application cache ``php app/console cache:clear`` to update the cache and requirejs config in it.
+ - Clear the Symfony application cache ``php app/console cache:clear`` to update the cache and RequireJS config in it.
  - Reinstall assets ``php app/console assets:install`` if your assets are not installed as symlink's.
  - Rebuild js ``php app/console oro:requirejs:build`` if you are in production mode.